-How can we fit physical activity into our day?
+Fit physical activity into your day

-- Take a brisk walk to and from the parking lot or bus stop. - Walk the dog for 15 minutes before or after work. - Add a 10 minute walk at lunchtime or as a replacement for a coffee break. - Walk up and down courts or fields or around the neighborhood when kids are practicing sports. - Do stretches or exercises while watching television. - Actively play with kids after school or in the evening. - Get up 15 minutes early and use this time for a run, walk, sit-ups and push-ups, or stretching. - Turn chores into exercise.
+- Walk briskly to and from the parking lot or bus - Walk the dog for 15 minutes before or after work. - Add a 10-minute walk at lunchtime or as a replacement for a coffee break. - Walk up and down courts, fields, or around the neighborhood when kids are practicing sports. - Do stretches or exercises while watching television. - Actively play with kids after school or in the evening. - Get up 15 minutes early and use this time for a run, walk, sit-ups and push-ups, or stretching. - Turn chores into exercise.
 Set the timer for 20 minutes and see how much of the house you can clean.
 Try to be as efficient and quick-paced as possible.

-What can we do when it's cold outside?
+Activities when it's cold outside

-- Shovel snow or go ice-skating, snow-shoeing, or sledding. - Invest in a few small pieces of exercise equipment like a rubber exercise band, light hand weights, or a jump rope and use these for indoor exercise. - Do calisthenics.
-These exercises use your own body weight to increase your strength.
-Examples include push-ups, sit-ups, and jumping jacks.
+- Do some shoveling, ice skating, snowshoeing, or sledding. - Invest in a few small pieces of exercise equipment like a rubber exercise band, light hand weights, or a jump rope to use for indoor exercise. - Do exercises that use your own body weight to increase your strength.
+Examples include pushups, sit-ups, and jumping jacks.
 Look up a detailed plan so you can vary the exercises, speed, and intensity. - Some school gyms offer times for community members to walk, work out, or play basketball.
-Check to see if your community has any free or low cost indoor exercise options. - If you have access at home to the internet, work out to free exercise videos.
-You may be able to check out exercise DVDs from your local library.
+Check to see if your community has any free or low-cost indoor exercise options. - If you have access to the internet at home, look up free exercise videos. - Check out exercise DVDs from your local library.

-What can we do for physical activity as a family?
+Physical activity as a family

 - Plan active family gatherings and celebrations.

-Take a walk or hike together, shoot hoops, or play catch, Frisbee, or other active games.
+Take a walk or hike, shoot hoops, play catch or frisbee, or play other active games.

 - Enjoy an afternoon bike ride as a family.

 - Walk or bike to school together.

 - Try physical participation video games.

 - Play together at a playground.

 - Set up an obstacle course.

-- Play with a deck of cards.
+- Play a physically active card game.
 Decide on an exercise for each suit (hearts, diamonds, spades, clubs) and take turns picking cards and performing the exercise the number of times indicated on the card.
 (For example, if jumping jacks were assigned to spades, a 10 of spades would mean 10 jumping jacks.)
 Do the exercises together or tag team.

 - Put on some music and have a dance party!